Snowfable/home-ed-resources/index.md

 ## Mystery Science
 Free science lessons.
 [Investigate here.](https://mysteryscience.com)

+## NaNoWriMo
+A nonprofit organization that provides tools, structure, community, and encouragement to help people find their voices, achieve creative goals, and build new worlds — on and off the page.[Write here.](https://nanowrimo.org)

 ## National Geographic Kids
 Activities and quizzes for younger kids.
 [Link here.](https://www.natgeokids.com/uk/)